rabingaire/nepali/README.md

 # nepali

-This is the Nepali blog of mine.
+*NOTE: This is deprecated theme that I built long time ago*